ATD 1-LAW

 Debtor

-TRUE OR FALSE: A spouse who relies on their partner for finances has an insurable interest on the life of the partner.
+TRUE or FALSE: A spouse who relies on their partner for finances has an insurable interest in the life of the partner.

 True